BrowserBox/BrowserBox/README.md

 ```

-You can also build a docker image from source yourself.
+You can also build a docker image from source yourself (you probably want to be on the nexe-build branch, tho).

 Set up the machine (as above in the **Set up** section), then